 Currently at Yoga Therapy Candidate at Prema Yoga Institute IAYT-850 hours.

-I am a New York City- based yoga teacher, teaching since 2012.
-Before moving to NYC, I taught in Boulder and San Francisco.
+I am a San Francisco- based yoga teacher, teaching since 2012.
+Before moving back to San Francisco, I taught in Boulder and New York City.
 Life has brought me to many places that I can call home, but my first home will always be Seattle, Washington.

 Being far from home can be challenging because I love my family.
 I appreciate life's challenges, because I have a deeper appreciation for how truly resilient and strong human beings are.
 As the youngest of five children, I have been lucky to have so many great role models.
 My family always taught me that life is not meant to surround me; it is intended to be a part of me.
 That means approaching every chapter head-on and trust myself!